 Essentially, we can re-use almost everything from the web app backend, but we will need to replace the HTML templates with HXML templates.
 Most of the sections in this chapter will assume we have the web contacts app running locally and listening on port 5000.
-The focus will be on creating new HXML templates for our mobile app’s UI.
+Ready?
+Let’s create new HXML templates for our mobile app’s UI.

 Creating a mobile app

 To get started with HXML, there’s one pesky requirement: the Hyperview client.
 When developing web applications, you only need to worry about the server because the client (web browser) is universally available.
 There’s no equivalent Hyperview client installed on every mobile device.
 Instead, we will create our own Hyperview client, customized to only talk to our server.
 This client can be packaged up into an Android or iOS mobile app, and distributed through the respective app stores.

 Luckily, we don’t need to start from scratch to implement a Hyperview client.
 The Hyperview code repository comes with a demo backend and a demo client built using Expo.
 We will use this demo client but point it to our contacts app backend as a starting point.

 yarn start, you will be presented with a prompt asking you to open the mobile app using an Android emulator or iOS simulator.

 Select an option based on which developer SDK you have installed.

 (The screenshots in this chapter will be taken from the iOS simulator.)

 With any luck, you will see the Expo mobile app installed in the simulator.